kiorq/next-blog-template/README.md

 - **MDX Support:** Write your blog posts in MDX to include JSX components alongside Markdown.
 - **Content-Driven:** All blog posts are stored in the `contents/` folder for easy management.
 - **Next.js Framework:** Built on Next.js for optimal performance, SEO, and ease of deployment.
-- **Dynamic Routing:** Automatically generate routes for your blog posts based on file structure.
+- **Dynamic Routing:** Automatically generate routes for your blog posts based on content slugs.
-- **Customizable:** Easily customize the look and feel with your own styles and components.
+- **Customizable:** Easily customize the look and feel with your own styles and components using tailwindcss.

 ## Getting Started